 Personal information is any information that can be used to identify you.
 For example, it can include information such as your name, date of birth, email address, postal address, telephone number and credit/debit card details, as well as information relating to your health or personal circumstances.

 Data protection law recognises that certain categories of personal information are more sensitive.
-This is known as special categories and covers the processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation shall be prohibited.
-We would only collect sensitive personal information where there is a clear need to do so such as participation in a challenge event, to ascertain what services are relevant to you or to cater other support to you.
+This is known as special categories and covers the processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.
+We would only collect sensitive personal information where there is a clear need to do so such as participation in a challenge event, to ascertain what services are relevant to you (for example by understanding your Parkinson’s diagnosis) or to cater other support to you.
 Before collecting any sensitive personal information from you we will always make it clear to you what sensitive personal data we are collecting and why.
 We will also ask for your consent to store and retain this data.